Caitlin Shetterly

 Caitlin Shetterly is an American writer and theatre director based in Maine whose works center on themes of the environment, food, America, family life, and motherhood.
-Her books include Pete and Alice in Maine (2023, Harper Collins); Modified: GMOs and the Threat to Our Food, Our Land, Our Future (2016); Made for You and Me: Going West, Going Broke, Finding Home (2011); and the bestselling Fault Lines: Stories of Divorce (2001).
+Her books include Pete and Alice in Maine (2023, HarperCollins); Modified: GMOs and the Threat to Our Food, Our Land, Our Future (2016); Made for You and Me: Going West, Going Broke, Finding Home (2011); and the bestselling Fault Lines: Stories of Divorce (2001).
 In 2003, Shetterly founded the Winter Harbor Theatre Company.
-She was Artistic Director until the company's closure in 2011.
+She was artistic director until the company's closure in 2011.
 Shetterly is the Editor-in-Chief of Frenchly.us, a French culture and lifestyle publication.

 Early life and education

 Shetterly graduated with Honors from Brown University in 1997 with a B.A. in English and American Literature.
-Her thesis focused on "Fathers and Children in Divorce" in John Updike’s The Maples Stories and Richard Ford’s Frank Bascombe novels.
+Her thesis focused on "Fathers and Children in Divorce" in John Updike's The Maples Stories and Richard Ford's Frank Bascombe novels.
 Updike became a mentor and friend of Shetterly's, a relationship she later wrote about in The New York Times.